6 Employee Recognition Programs That Actually Get Results

 One building block of a successful recognition program is peer recognition.
 When you utilize software or make space for peer recognition in meetings, you see leadership qualities in all your team members.

 Learning about how an employee helped someone else close a deal or worked tirelessly on a presentation empowers leaders to think outside the box.
-Before you know it, new people will be able to get involved in upcoming projects and leadership positions.
+Before you know it, new people can get involved in upcoming projects and leadership positions.

 Positive reinforcement, or rewarding positive behavior, significantly impacts work.
 When you can quickly give feedback and encouragement, you let employees know to continue that behavior.
 Humans want to avoid negative outcomes in favor of positive ones.
-You’ll get more positive behavior by showing employees praise when they do good work.
+You’ll get more positive behaviors by praising employees when they do good work.

 Recognition must follow the three Rs to improve workplace behaviors.
 You should reward the right behavior at the right times and in the right ways.
 The three Rs are covered further in a recent piece on employee engagement.